eucrasiaa/eucrasiaa.github.io/README.md

 website stuffs\
 dog show point calculator\
 support student radio!!!!!\
-programmed with love by Will.
+al programmed with love by Will.